Most power bank manufacturers lie about how many times their power can charge certain devices.

 Here’s the secret formula:

-The labelled capacity on the power bank x 3.7 / output voltage of the power bank x 0.85 / the battery capacity of the of the drive = total number of charges for the device.
+1. The labeled capacity on the power bank x 3.7 / output voltage of the power bank x 0.85 / the battery capacity of the drive = total number of charges for the device.

 Note: you cannot use this formula if you are charging your device with a USB-C PD port in a charging port.
 This is because the output changes according to the phone’s input needs.
 It’s not set like other power banks.
 However, you can use 5V as a reference.

-For example, the iPhone X has a battery size of 2,716mAh which is the largest out of all the iOS devices.
-With the formula, you would be able to expect up to 4.6 recharges from 20,000mah power bank.
+The iPhone X has a battery size of 2,716mAh.
+With the formula, you would be able to expect up to 4.6 recharges from a 20,000 mAh power bank.
 Obviously, older models will have much higher recharges than newer models.

 Rule of thumb: Divide the mAh of your power bank by the mAh of your device battery.